KesharwaniArpita/cern-technical-student-notes/README.md

 # Preparing your application
 There are two committees every year, one in May and one in December.
-The deadline for the committee in may is around the end of march, while the deadline for the december committee is around October.
+The deadline for the committee in may is around the end of march, while the deadline for the December committee is around October.
 Apply for a particular selection round if you're aiming to start 1-6 months after the committee.
 Take your time to prepare your application, there is no advantage in sending it first or sooner.
 Just be sure to send it before the deadline.

-Cern has it's own page for tips [here](https://careers.cern/tips-applying).
+CERN has it's own page for tips [here](https://careers.cern/tips-applying).

 ## Requirements
 The requirements to apply for a technical student position are stated in the website, but unfortunately the requirements are not available until the applications open, so here they are: